-Here are elements for the documentary media kit, including promotional photos.
-For more information, higher resolution images or interviews, contact Tom Law, Associate Producer, email: email@example.com.
+The production team posts media releases and promotional images on this page for use by public television stations, news outlets and organizations.
+For more information, higher resolution images or interviews, contact Tom Law, Associate Producer, email: firstname.lastname@example.org.

 Promotional Photos (JPG images)